PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 makedeb -s
 ```

-The deb will be located in the directory the repo was cloned in.
+The .deb will be located in the directory the repo was cloned in.

 ### Building an .rpm

-Build dependencies are automatically installed using `dnf`, but you do need the `rpmdevtools` package (on Fedora)
+Build dependencies are automatically installed using `DNF`, however, you will also need the `rpmdevtools` package (on Fedora),
 in order to fetch sources and setup your tree.
-You don't need to clone the repo for this; the spec file handles that
+You don't need to clone the repo for this; the spec file handles that.

 ```
 cd ~